Indigenous Peoples in Canada to 1830 (Revision 5)

 The final examination for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Ray, Arthur J. I Have Lived Here Since the World Began: An Illustrated History of Canada's Native Peoples.
-Rev. ed.
-Toronto: Key Porter, 2005.
+4th. ed.
+Toronto: McGill-Queen’s University Press, 2016.

 The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.

 Full information for the Challenge for Credit can be found in the Undergraduate Calendar.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.